mohanteja1/VizagPortTrust/README.md

 # VizagPortTrust
 ANDROID APP DONE DURING SUMMER INTERNSHIP

-This App displays the machinery status in vishakapatnam port.
+This App displays the machinery status in vishakapatnam port on real time data either input by POs in shift through this app  or through website by admin on request.

-I have also added the login functionality ,it allow all employees to login but only a selected few to edit the content.
+I added the login functionality ,it allows all employees to login but only a selected few to edit the content for example: shift POs.
-This functionality reduces visiting database through Myphpadmin for editing whenever their is a change to be updated. check documentation and ppt available in screenshots folder for more information.
+This functionality reduces visiting database through Myphpadmin for editing whenever their is a change to be updated.

+for more info:
+check documentation and ppt available in screenshots folder.